dtpietrzak/good-clock/README.md

 The most important difference to realize is that good-clock is object oriented!
 You have to create a new clock object for every different clock you want to use.
 Calling clock.start(function) will NOT create a new clock, it only starts the clock its acting on.
 Each good-clock instance only has ONE wait as well!
 For example, **if you want two timers you DO NOT DO THIS**:

+    // BAD TWO CLOCK IMPLEMENTATION
+    // DO NOT DO THIS!!!

     const clock = new Clock

     clock.start(() => {